linked-swissbib/reshaperdf/doc/Commands.md

 ##<a name="introduction"></a>Introduction
 Working with RDF mass data is often a prone job.
-Triplestores that can handle mass data (let's say 2 Mio. statements) are rare, additionally typical operations like import and SPARQL queries are time consuming.
+Triplestores that can handle mass data (let's say 200 Mio. statements) are rare, additionally typical operations like import and SPARQL queries are time consuming.
 A common solution is to split available data corpusses into smaller handier parts and process the parts individually.

-In this context recurring tasks are extracting entities of a certain class from a large dataset, or subdivide a dataset into block of a certain property.
+In this context recurring tasks are extracting entities of a certain class from a large dataset, or subdivide a dataset into blocks of a certain property.
 Unfortunately organizing ones RDF mass data cannot be done easily with available out-of-the-box tools.
 Also using a triplestore is often not suitable since SPARQL queries operate on graphs rather than packages of RDF statements.

-This tool was developed to enable users of large RDF datasets to efficiently organize their data without having to rely on triplestores but on dump file on the local HDD.
+This tool was developed to enable users of large RDF datasets to efficiently organize their data without having to rely on triplestores but on dump files on the local HDD.

 ##<a name="sortedntriples"></a>Sorted N-Triples
 When there is an RDF dump file to process, users cannot take for granted that stored resources are held together.
-This is especially true for the N-Triple file format but also applies for RDF/XML file format that even provide a way to cluster statement by syntax.
+This is especially true for the N-Triple file format but also applies for the RDF/XML file format that even provides a way to cluster statement by syntax.
-At the same time resources within such files cannot be found efficienty without having to read-in the whole file and examine the stream to the end to find all occurences.
-Complex searches cannot be handlet at all.
+At the same time resources within such files cannot be found efficiently without having to read-in the whole file and examine the stream from the start to the end to find all occurences.
+Complex searches cannot be handled at all.

 To overcome these limitations this tool applies an intermediate file format to be used by a given set of operations to organize data in a more flexible way.